Representing in Low Rank I: conjugacy, topological and homological aspects: Introduction

 Interestingly, if $R$ is the ring of integers of a number field, then\footnote{The technical condition on $R$ allowing this conclusion, is that $R$ is a \emph{$G$-adapted ring}.
 This means that $R$ is an integral domain of characteristic $0$ such that none of the prime divisors of $|G|$ are invertible in $R$.} the $R$-algebra $RG$ contains the same information as its unit group $\U (RG)$.
 In other words, if $RG \cong RH$ as $R$-algebras, then $\U(RG) \cong \U(RH)$ as groups.
 Therefore, for several decades now, there has been considerable interest in understanding how $G$ is embedded in the finitely presented group $\U(RG)$.
 One proposed line of research is to construct a subgroup $N$ such that (1) the construction of $N$ does not depend on knowing the basis $G$ of $RG$ (i.e. it is generic in $G$), (2) it is of finite index in $\U(RG)$ and ideally (3) it is normal and torsion-free.
 This allows to retrieve invariants from the finite group $\U(RG)/N$.
 Property (2) is related with the problem of generic constructions of invertible elements \cite{JJS}.

-Now recall that each simple factor $\Ma_{n_i}(D_i)$ in the Wedderburn--Artin decomposition \eqref{W-A decomposition intro} corresponds to a primitive central idempotent $e_i$ of $FG$.
+Now recall that each simple factor $\Ma_{n_i}(D_i)$ in the Wedderburn--Artin decomposition \eqref{W-A decomposition intro} corresponds to a primitive central idempotent $e_i$ of $FG$; we denote the set of all such elements by $\PCI(FG)$.
 It is a general fact that $\U(R G)$ has finite index in $\prod_{i=1}^{\ell}\U (RGe_i)$.
 As such, both property (2) and the normality in (3) are directly related with the description of normal subgroups of the groups $\U (R Ge_i)$.
 In turn, this heavily depends on the isomorphism type of $F Ge_i = \Ma_{n_i}(D_i)$.
 More precisely, the presence of the following type of simple algebras often breaks the standard methods used (see \cite[Section 6.1]{BJJKT} for more details):